Меню:

 }

-After compilation you can run this program, and it will print following on the screen (Boost.Test also allows to output results in different formats, and you can also control verbosity of output with options of execution monitor — see below):
+After compilation you can run this program, and it will print following on the screen (Boost.Test can also output results in different formats, and you can also control verbosity of output with execution monitor's options — see below):

 Running 1 test case...